 A fractal explanation for inflation

-When we look at the Koch Snowflake development (below), what is it that inflates - the area,, the number of 'triangles', or the perimeter - or nothing?
+When we look at the Koch Snowflake development/production (below), what is it that inflates - the area,, the number of 'triangles', or the perimeter - or nothing?

 Inflation and perimeter

 I have become convinced that inflation is represented by the perimeter of the fractal, the reason being that the area of the Koch is finite, while the perimeter is infinite - as the fractal iterates (grows).
-Also note that area and perimeter are connected through the base length of the triangle side too.
+Also note that area and perimeter are related through the base length of the triangle side too.

-It came to me after thinking about what the perimeter length of an island, or the length of a piece of string.
-Fractal theory says both are infinite, and that the result depends on the actual length of the measuring tool.
-The shorter the tool, the larger the perimeter length: all this while at the same time the shape – the object – remains the same, or at equilibrium.
+This came to me after thinking about what the perimeter length of an island, or the length of a piece of string.
+Fractal theory says both are infinite, and that the result depends on the actual length of the measuring stick.
+The shorter the stick, the larger the perimeter length: all while, at the same time the shape – the object – remains the same, or at equilibrium.
 This measuring problem is well described from around 2 minutes into the following: youtube clip: BBC, How long is a piece of string?

-This to me is also analogise to price inflation and the concept of value in economies: (Domestic) Production (GDP), where the measuring tool is units of currency or money.
+This to me is also analogise to price inflation and the concept of value in economies: (Domestic) Production (GDP), where the measuring stick is units of currency or money.